 This page may contain affiliate links.
 Simply put, if you click and buy, I may receive a small commission (at zero cost to you).please see my Disclosure Policy for full details.

-An old solution to illness that has been used over decades.
+An old solution to illness that has been used over decades is Easy homemade crockpot Chicken Stock.
 The benefits of bone broth/stock are countless and every family should be aware of its beneficial effects.
-Every time a member in my family is knocked down by illness, bone broth is one of our first steps back to wellness.
+Every time a member in my family is knocked down by illness, chicken stock is one of our first steps back to wellness.

 Why do I recommend this as a starting point?

 Chicken stock is jammed packed full of nutrients and goodness.
 The perfect balance of essential nutrients, healthy fats, minerals and anti-inflammatory proteins that your body is craving to make use of.

 If you ever watch wild life documentaries, you may notice that the animal works quickly through the meat and straight to the bone and that is not only to sharpen those teeth of theirs but to get to the much needed nutrients

 Chicken stock is simple to make and you can use a variety of herbs depending on where you are at with your gut health and your personal preferences.

 Once your gut is more stable, you can move onto bone broth which is essentially the same other than you are boiling the bones rather than the bones and meat.